 For the most part, Angie's List is not free to use.
-You can register your business on Angie's List for free, and look for deals from local businesses on Angie's List for free.
+You can register your business for free, and look for deals from local businesses for free.
 However, using Angie's List to view information and ratings for local businesses, and write company reviews yourself, will cost you money.
 If you're looking for websites where you can review and hire companies to help you with home improvement without paying extra money, give Thumbtack.com a try.

 The amount of money that you have to pay to join Angie's List depends on two things.
 The first is how long you want your subscription to last.
 The second is the tier of service that you want.
 Angie's List has three tiers of service -- Basic, Plus, and Premium -- each offering a different suite of features.

-A basic plan for Angie's List gets you access to reviews and ratings for local consumer and automotive services, exclusive discounts when shopping for Angie's List Big Deals, and a guarantee that you'll get a fair price from any business that you look up a review for.
+A basic plan gets you access to reviews and ratings for local consumer and automotive services, exclusive discounts when shopping for Angie's List Big Deals, and a guarantee that you'll get a fair price from any business that you look up a review for.

 1 Month: $3.75